Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

 \subsubsection{Geometric Effects}

-As discussed earlier, given that our model operates in a discrete space, we are able to capture geometric effects (degree varies with angle and sampling method) such as the kaleidoscopic effect.
-The kaleidoscopic effect manifests as appeared ``pixel preferences'' in the readout system, with the effect being more pronounced the closer a track hits to the expansion volume.
-Fig. \ref{fig:geom_effects} depicts generations at the closest possible polar angle to the expansion volume ($\theta$ = \SI{25}{\degree}), for both (a) NF, and (b) our AR approach in the figure referenced as `Transformer'.
+As discussed earlier, the discrete nature of our model allows it to capture geometric effects—such as the kaleidoscopic effect—whose magnitude varies with polar angle and sampling method.
+The kaleidoscopic effect manifests as pixel-level structure in the readout, with the effect being more pronounced the closer a track hits to the expansion volume.
+Fig. \ref{fig:geom_effects} depicts generations at the closest possible polar angle to the expansion volume ($\theta$ = \SI{25}{\degree}), for both (a) NF, and (b) our AR approach in the figure referenced as `Autoregressive'.

 While promising, further research into the capacity of our model is required to fully capture this effect at all regions of the phase-space.